admin-shell-io/id/aas/3/0/RC01/README.md

  [http://admin-shell.io/aas/3/0/RC01/Referable/description](http://admin-shell.io/aas/3/0/RC01/Referable/description) The attribute description of the Referable class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

+## Referable/displayName
+ Display name.
+Can be provided in several languages.

+[https://admin-shell.io/aas/3/0/RC01/Referable/displayName](https://admin-shell.io/aas/3/0/RC01/Referable/displayName) The attribute displayName of the Referable class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

 ## Referable/idShort
  Identifying string of the element within its name space.